TatuLaras/waveforest/README.md

 Most of the actions are done through keyboard shortcuts, with fuzzy find for adding nodes and loading patches.

 ### Expandable architecture
-The nodes are loaded as dynamic libraries and there is an API according to which you can build more nodes in a very straight-forward way.
+The nodes are loaded as dynamic libraries and there is an API through which you can build more nodes in a very straight-forward way.
-The API follows a structure that is basically a simplified and tailored version of what you would find in other audio APIs, like JACK, LV2 or VST.
+The API follows a structure that is probably familiar if you have used other audio APIs such as JACK, LV2 or VST.
-Adding new nodes doesn't require recompilation of waveforest itself, as it loads the nodes from a directory where these node plugin binaries reside.
+Adding new nodes doesn't require recompilation of waveforest itself, as it loads the nodes from a directory where these node plugin binaries reside when they are needed.

 Due to this fact waveforest has the potential to not only serve as a flexible FM synthesizer, but incorporate other types of synthesis as well.
 It all depends on what kinds of nodes are implemented for it.
-The currently implemented nodes mostly allow you to just to FM as I haven't (at the time of writing) implemented a filter.
+The currently implemented nodes mostly allow you to just do FM as I haven't (at the time of writing) implemented a filter node.
+That is something I want to do at some point though, as I learn more about digital signal processing.

 ### LV2 companion plugin
 There is an LV2 companion plugin available.